Junichi Fujisaku

-Junichi Fujisaku (藤咲 淳一, Fujisaku Jun'ichi) is a Japanese screenwriter and novelist that mostly known for his work on the Blood franchise and Ghost in the Shell: Arise series, produced by Production I.G.
+Junichi Fujisaku (藤咲 淳一, Fujisaku Jun'ichi) is a Japanese anime director, screenwriter and novelist that mostly known for his work on the Blood franchise and Ghost in the Shell: Arise series, produced by Production I.G.

 Career

 Junichi Fujisaku started working at Production I.G in the late 1990s.
 He acted as a planning assistant when Blood: The Last Vampire anime film was in development.
 The film was released in 2000, and that same year, he chief directed, written and edited the video game adaptation of The Last Vampire.
 A year later, Fujisaku wrote two novelizations based on the anime film.

 In 2005, Fujisaku directed and wrote the spin-off anime of Blood: The Last Vampire, titled Blood+.
 He created the series to expland the Blood universe that wasn't explored in The Last Vampire film.
 The anime ran for fifty episodes, and became its own franchise with two light novel adaptations, three manga adaptations, and two video games.
 That same year, Fujisaku co-wrote the screenplay for both xxxHolic: A Midsummer Night's Dream and Tsubasa Reservoir Chronicle the Movie: The Princess in the Birdcage Kingdom.

 In 2010, Fujisaku debuted his film directorial work, Loups=Garous.